A Compact Index for Order-Preserving Pattern Matching: Introduction

-In this paper we extend to Order Preserving Matching another well known idea of exact matching: simultaneously compressing and indexing a sequence of values~\cite{csur/NavarroM07}.
-We show how to compactly represent a sequence $T$ so that given a pattern $P$ we can efficiently report all subsequences of $T$ whose elements are in the same relative order as the elements of $P$.
+In this paper we extend to Order-Preserving Matching another well known idea of exact matching: simultaneously compressing and indexing a sequence of values~\cite{csur/NavarroM07}.
+In Section~\ref{sec:algo} we show how to compactly represent a sequence $T$ so that given a pattern $P$ we can efficiently report all subsequences of $T$ whose elements are in the same relative order as the elements of $P$.
 Our contribution is based on the new idea of decomposing the sequence $T$ into two components: the {\em order component} and the {\em $\delta$ component}.
 Informally, the order component stores the information about the relative order of the elements of $T$ inside a window of a preassigned size, while the $\delta$ component contains the information required for reconstructing $T$ given the order component.
 The order component is stored into a compressed suffix array while the $\delta$ component is stored using an ad-hoc compression technique.

-To search for a pattern we compute its ordering information and then we search it in the compressed suffix array of the order component.
+To search for a pattern we compute its ordering information and then we search for it in the compressed suffix array of the order component.
 Since the information in the order component is only partial, this search gives us a list of potential candidates which are later verified using the $\delta$ component.
 In other words, the search in the compressed suffix array is a sort of filtering phase that uses the index to quickly select a set of candidates, discarding all other subsequences in $T$ that certainly do not match.
-This approach can be seen as a generalization of the offline strategy in~\cite{stringology/ChhabraKT15} as we will comment in the next section.

 The overall efficiency of our approach depends on some parameters of the algorithm whose influence will be experimentally analyzed in Section~\ref{sec:experiments}.
-The bottom line is that our index takes roughly the same space as the compressor \gzip\ and can report the order preserving occurrences of a pattern order of magnitude faster than a scan based algorithm.
+The bottom line is that our index takes roughly the same space as the compressor \gzip\ and can report the order-preserving occurrences of a pattern an order of magnitude faster than simply scanning the input file.
+Indeed, in Section~\ref{sec:experiments} we show that our solution is significantly faster than the current fastest online algorithm~\cite{spe/TSOT16} and the offline algorithm in~\cite{stringology/ChhabraKT15} which is also based on the idea of building a ``partial'' index to speed up the search.

+The complete source code for the index construction and search algorithms are available at the repository \url{https://gitlab.com/manzai/order-preserving-index}.